-ACPs accredited for Activity Definitions BESS1 and BESS2 must have internal audit procedures to monitor implementations.
+ACPs accredited for battery activities must have internal audit procedures to monitor implementations.
 This includes auditing the work and records provided by contractors and representatives.
 ACPs must have sufficient processes in place to:

-- identify discrepancies between their records and the activities actually occurring at each site, including work and records provided by contractors and representatives - confirm that controls identified in their risk assessment are effectively mitigating
+- identify discrepancies between their records and the activities actually occurring at each site, including work and records provided by contractors and representatives - confirm that controls identified in their risk assessment are effectively mitigating risks.